nesaorg/bootstrap/readme.md

 - **Network**: Stable internet connection
 - **GPU**: CUDA-enabled GPUs recommended.
 MPS is also supported.
 CPU mining is available, but not for all models.

+**note**: For the testnet miner campain, we highly encourage closer to 16GB of RAM and 100GB of disk space.
+This is due to the nature of the testnet and the need to test the capabilities of the network.

 ### Software Requirements

 - **Operating System**: Ubuntu, Debian, CentOS, macOS, Windows (with WSL).
 Other Linux distributions may work but are not officially supported.